Pitirim of Porphyry

 Abba Pitirim of Porphyry (Πιτυροῦν) or Pitirim of Egypt was an Egyptian Christian monastic and saint of the fourth century, and a disciple of Anthony the Great.
-His feast day is November 29 in the Orthodox Church.
+His feast day is November 29 in the Orthodox Church and the Catholic Church.

 Life

 Pitirim was an abbot of many monks, was the third successor of Anthony the Great in his hermitage, and was said to have received Anthony's virtues.
 He lived on Mount Porphyry (Πορφυρίτη) in the Thebaid, which was probably named after its proximity to the Roman quarry of Mons Porphyrites that mined a rare stone by the same name.

 Pitirim continued the work of Anthony by instructing Christian monks along the Nile in the Thebaid, and lived with his followers in austere asceticism.
 It was said of Pitirim that he only ate water mixed with a little bit of flour twice a week, and that sometimes he would fast from food entirely.

 Pitirim died in the late fourth or early fifth century.